luismalddonado/ESPHomeGarageRemote/README.md

   - `pingcasa`
   - `cmdopen`
 - Upon receiving valid commands, it sends a BLE command (`open_the_door`) to the **puertagaraje** module
+- The module acts as a gateway between your Home assistant and **puertagaraje** module.
+	-- While previous **LoRa commands** are available in the air, it ensures **puertagaraje** is sending the **433 MHz RF signal**
+	-- An OLED displays the current status of the system
 ---

 ## 🚪 puertagaraje Features